← Back to all cloud security roles

 The generalist seat is a launchpad, not a dead end.
 Around year 4-6, most people specialize into one of the branches the broad role exposed them to:

-- IAM / Identity Architect - if the identity work is what you find yourself drawn to (and it's the most strategically valuable specialization right now).
+- IAM / Identity Architect - if the identity work is what you find yourself drawn to (and it's the most strategically valuable specialization right now, especially as non-human identity becomes the dominant attack surface).

 - Detection Engineer - if you gravitate to the SIEM and catching attackers.